maelys-mcardle/transphobic-media/db/README.md

 ### transPlayedByCis

 Whether a trans role is played, in its entirety, by a cis actor.
+If there is no trans role (eg. transphobic joke) or this is a documentary / real-life with no fictional roles, then use `-` for not applicable.

 ```
 0: No trans characters are played, in their entirety, by a cis actor
 1: A trans character is played, in its entirety, by a cis actor
--: N/A
+-: Not applicable
 ?: Unknown
 ```